visit-dav/visit/docs/SphynxDocs/Intro/The_Main_Window.rst

    VisIt's main menus

-The **Main** menu and the **Plot and operator** menu are merged in the MacOS X version of VisIt because MacOS X applications always have all menus in the system menu along the top of the display.
+The **Main** menu and the **Plot and operator** menu are merged in the OSX version of VisIt because OSX applications always have all menus in the system menu along the top of the display.

 .. _Main_menu_and_Plot_and_Operator_menu_in_MacOS_X:

 .. figure:: images/macmainmenu.png

-   Main menu and Plot and Operator menu are combinded in MacOS X
+   Main menu and Plot and Operator menu are combined in OSX

 Viewing status messages
 ~~~~~~~~~~~~~~~~~~~~~~~